 Private instruction for those desiring to improve their skills in string instrument(s).
 Lessons include solo instruction, and development of performance skills, including public performance.
 May be repeated three times.
-Does not meet the requirements of the Associate of Fine Arts degree.
+Does not meet the requirements of the Associate in Fine Arts Degree.
 One hour lesson/discussion and two hours lab a week.

-MUS 250 - Class Instruction: Voice I (1) Prerequisite: None
+MUS 250 - Class Instruction: Voice I (1)